flant/shell-operator/HOOKS.md

 `configVersion` field specifies a version of configuration schema.
 The latest schema version is "v1" and it is described below.

-Event binding is an event type (onStartup, schedule, and onKubernetesEvent) plus parameters required for a subscription.
+Event binding is an event type ("onStartup", "schedule" or "kubernetes") plus parameters required for a subscription.

-#### onStartup
+### onStartup

 The execution at the Shell-operator’ startup.